Shamrethasri-S/Shamrethasri-S/README.md

 <img src= "https://camo.githubusercontent.com/0a0dc4ec78739f9c62b556ee154065af0de7b337110cfd95587770c4b3e269c7/68747470733a2f2f6d656469612e74656e6f722e636f6d2f7a7a6e746d325f3942336741414141432f6861636b65722e676966">

-👨‍💻 Passionate 3rd-Year Computer Science and Engineering Student | Aspiring Full-Stack Developer 🌱|Microsoft Student Ambassador<br>
+👨‍💻 Passionate 4th-Year Computer Science and Engineering Student | Aspiring Full-Stack Developer 🌱|Microsoft Student Ambassador<br>
 A dedicated student with a strong foundation in C, C++, and Python.
-Currently focused on enhancing my problem-solving skills with Java through a 100-day coding challenge on **HackerRank** and **Leetcode**.<br>
+Currently focused on enhancing my problem-solving skills with Java through coding challenges on **HackerRank** and **Leetcode**.<br>
 I am particularly interested in building scalable applications and exploring how **backend** and **frontend** technologies come together to create seamless user experiences.

 📚 I have been actively writing blogs on **Medium**, sharing my learnings and experiences in software development and problem-solving.